 minConfidenceis not supported for native SDD, but is still required for any data sources from data providers other than Snowflake and Databricks.
 While it should be included in any custom patterns you create, it will be ignored for native SDD.

 sampleSizeis not supported for native SDD because Immuta calculates the optimal sample size for the data and patterns you have in your framework.
 However, it is still required for any data sources from data providers other than Snowflake and Databricks.
 While it should be included in any custom patterns you create, it will be ignored for native SDD.

 These limitations are only relevant to users who have previously enabled and run Immuta SDD.

-If you had non-native SDD enabled, running native SDD can result in different resulting tags being applied because native SDD is more accurate and has fewer false positives than non-native SDD.
-Running a new SDD scan against a table will remove any old resulting tags on that table that are not present in the new scan and put a new set of resulting tags in place.
-This could have some impacts:
+If you had legacy SDD enabled, running native SDD can result in different tags being applied because native SDD is more accurate and has fewer false positives than legacy SDD.
+Running a new SDD scan against a table will change the context of the resulting tags, but no Discovered tags previously applied by legacy SDD will be removed.

 See the Migrate from legacy to native SDD page for more information.